Operads, quasiorders, and regular languages: Introduction

-Originating from the algebraic topology \cite{May72,BV73}, operad theory has been developed as a field of abstract algebra concerned by prototypical algebras that model classical properties such as commutativity and associativity \cite{LV10}.
+Originating from the algebraic topology~\cite{May72,BV73}, operad theory has been developed as a field of abstract algebra concerned by prototypical algebras that model classical properties such as commutativity and associativity~\cite{LV10}.
 Generally defined in terms of categories, this notion can be naturally applied to computer science.
 Indeed, an operad is just a set of operations, each one having exactly one output and a fixed finite number of inputs, endowed with the composition operation.
-So an operad can model the compositions of functions occurring during the execution of a program.
+An operad can then model the compositions of functions occurring during the execution of a program.
 In terms of theoretical computer science, this can be represented by trees with branching rules.
-The whole point of the operads in the context of the computer science is that this allows to use different tools and concepts from algebra (for instance: morphisms, quotients, modules \emph{etc.}).
+The whole point of the operads in the context of the computer science is that this allows to use different tools and concepts from algebra (such as morphisms, quotients, substructures, generating sets).

-In the aim to illustrate this point of view, let us recall the main results of our previous paper \cite{LMN12}.
+In order to illustrate this point of view, let us recall the main results of our previous paper~\cite{LMN12}.
 In this paper, we first showed that the set of multi-tilde operators has a structure of operad.
 We used the concept of morphism in the aim to choose the operad allowing us to describe in the simplest way a given operation or a property.
 For instance, the original definition of the action of the multi-tildes on languages is rather complicated.
 But, \emph{via} an intermediate operad based on set of boolean vectors, the action was described in a more natural way.
 In the same way, the equivalence problem is clearer when asked in a operad based on antisymmetric and reflexive relations which is isomorphic to the operad of multi-tildes: two operators are equivalent if and only if they have the same transitive closure.
 The transitive closure being compatible with the composition, we defined an operad based on partial ordered sets as a quotient of the previous operad and we showed that this representation is optimal in the sense that two different operators act in two different ways on languages.
 This not only helps to clarify constructions but also to ask new questions.
-For instance, how many different ways do $k$-ary multi-tildes act on languages?
-Precisely, the answer is the number of posets on $\{1,\dots,k+1\}$ that are compatible with the natural order on integers.
+For instance, how many different ways do $n$-ary multi-tildes act on languages?
+Precisely, the answer is the number of posets on $\{1,\dots,n+1\}$ that are compatible with the natural order on integers.